KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Presented by
 Paolo Melchiorre

 But did you know the browser already does that?
 Presented by
 James Stuckey Weber

-Audience level:All
-Closing Remarks
-Presented by
-Keanya Phelps

 DSF Membership Open Space